 Florida homeowners have spent the better part of four years watching insurance premiums climb at a pace that felt almost impossible to plan around.
 For sellers, it created a real problem: buyers were factoring those costs into their offers, deals were falling through at the appraisal stage, and properties in South Florida were sitting longer than anyone wanted.
-That story is starting to change in 2026, and if you own a home in Palm Beach, Broward, or Miami-Dade County, it is worth understanding exactly what is shifting and why it matters for your next move.
+That story is changing in 2026, and if you own a home in Palm Beach, Broward, or Miami-Dade County, it is worth understanding exactly what is shifting and why it matters for your next move.

 What Changed and Why